 When health facility professionals think of the phrase “operational excellence,” do they think about running a more efficient hospital?
 Or improving teamwork?
 Or saving money?
 In fact, all those things fall under the broad definition of operational excellence, and all will be addressed by the American Society for Health Care Engineering’s (ASHE’s) 2019 strategic imperative on operational excellence.

 “One of the first things we plan to do is define operational excellence, because if you ask 100 facility managers what operational excellence is, you’ll get 110 responses,” says Jonathan Flannery, FASHE, senior associate director of advocacy at ASHE.
 “This strategic imperative is a huge endeavor.
 Basically, we want to help our members make sure that everything in their organization works to the greatest capability it can, using the least amount of resources possible.”

-ASHE is addressing operational excellence first by standing up the ASHE Operational Excellence Committee, which began meeting in April (see sidebar, page 22).
+ASHE is addressing operational excellence first by standing up the ASHE Operational Excellence Committee, which began meeting in April.
 In this article, several members of that committee describe challenges that health care organizations face when they try to improve operational excellence.
 They also offer examples of operational excellence they have observed during their careers.

 Perhaps the biggest challenge to improving operational excellence in a health care organization is changing the culture.
 If an organization is content with the status quo, moving them to embrace excellence can be difficult.